deephdc/deep-releases/source/index.rst

 Supported artifacts & packaging formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Packages:
+-  Packages:
-* Binaries: executable packages
+  Binaries: executable packages
-* Sources: when available, package files that contain all of the necessary files to compile/build the respective piece of software
+    - Sources: when available, package files that contain all of the necessary files to compile/build the respective piece of software
-* Tarballs: clients are distributed are tarballs for all the platforms
+   - Tarballs: clients are distributed as tarballs for all the platforms
-* Containers: Docker images are available for almost all project software
+- Containers: Docker images are available for almost all project software